It’s Follow-Up Friday, but it doesn’t feel right to open this post with our usual exuberant intro.

 As you might expect, some in the puzzle-game community are underwhelmed, to say the least, with Universal Uclick’s decision.

-From their Tumblr post:
+From one Tumblr post:

 But USA Today and Universal Uclick, two important providers of puzzles to the world, have abandoned all pretense that originality and credit for content is important to them.
 So we’re abandoning them.
 As of today, we’re boycotting both companies.